 Where Do We Go From Here?

 A brief list of opportunities to challenge the societal status quo.
-Let’s rethink how we fund public education, decoupling it from something as discriminatory and subject to crashes in the broader economy.
-Let’s rethink healthcare – not just insurance – and decouple it from employment since those who are out of work can’t afford the…… Continue reading Where Do We Go From Here?
+Let’s rethink how we fund public education, decoupling it from something as discriminatory and subject to crashes in the broader economy as property taxes.
+Let’s rethink healthcare - not just insurance - and decouple it from employment since those who are out of work … Continue reading Where Do We Go From Here?